einaraz/SharpWaveRipple/README.md

 The script SharpWaveRipple requires only a standard computer with enough RAM to support the operations defined by a user and enough hard-drive space to store the input datasets.

 ## OS Requirements
 SharpWaveRipple is supported for Linux, macOS, and Windows.
+It was tested on the following systems:
+- macOS: Monterey Version 12.0

 ## Python dependencies
 SharpWaveRipple was written and tested with Python 3.9.7.
 It requires the following packages